jarasmar/Anyfin/README.md

 # Currency Converter

-App made in two and a half days as a technical assignment after an interview with the company Anyfin.
+App made in two and a half days as a technical assignment after an interview.
 The request was building a simple web interface using React which allows users to:

 a) Search for countries and display its full country name, capital, population and currency.